yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 I'm constantly learning and improving, so my abilities are always expanding!
 Is there anything else you'd like to know or discuss?
 ```

 So looks like AI hasn't really achieved self-awareness yet and is pretty harmless (or maybe it's just good at concealing itself..).
-We are (probably) safe from Skynet or any other forms of sentient super intelligent AGI[^fn6], at least for now!
+We are (probably) safe from Skynet or other forms of sentient super intelligent AGI[^fn6], at least for now!

 ![temet_nosce](../assets/images/20240303/matrix_temet_nosce.webp)